magician11/secretkey-encryption/README.md

 * interruptStep (optional) - steps to split calculation with timeouts.
 Defaults to 0.
 * callback

-When complete, the callback passed in is called with an object containing the following properties
+Returns a promise, which when successful, resolves with an object containing the following properties
 * encryptedSecretKey - array of bytes
 * salt - 32 random bytes
 * nonce - 24 random bytes